-As at 5 April 2019, our mean gender pay gap for employees was -2.95% (2018-19, 3.7%) and our median gender pay gap was 0%6.
-We are committed to reducing our gender pay gap by attracting more women into senior and managerial roles.
-Steps planned for 2020-21 to achieve this aim include enhance our employer brand through a number of different initiatives in order to attract more diversity, implementing changes to our pay and reward policy rolling out live bias training to HR employees to reduce bias in recruitment, delivering unconscious bias training to all managers and reviewing the language of our recruitment materials to ensure that senior roles are attractive to women.
+As at 5 April 2019, our mean gender pay gap for employees was -2.95% (2018-19, 3.7%) and our median gender pay gap was 0%.
+We have been committed to reducing our gender pay gap by attracting more women into senior and managerial roles and the employee general pay gap reflects this.
+Steps planned for 2020-21 include enhancing our employer brand through a number of different initiatives in order to attract more diversity, implementing changes to our pay and reward policy rolling out live bias training to HR employees to reduce bias in recruitment, delivering unconscious bias training to all managers and reviewing the language of our recruitment materials to ensure that senior roles are attractive to women.